BA 2002, Yale University; MA 2005, PhD 2010, Stanford University

 - Core 193: Brazil

-Amazonia and Brazil; native peoples under colonial rule; autonomous native groups; mobility and migration; maps and spatial history; borderlands.
+Amazonia and Brazil; native peoples under colonial rule; autonomous native groups; mobility and migration; maps and spatial history; borderlands; ethnohistory.

-My current project, Contact Strategies: Independent Indians in the Brazilian Borderlands, 1700-1800, examines the political choices of autonomous native groups in the interior of Brazil during the eighteenth century.
-Focusing on their interactions with Portuguese colonial society, this study explores the efforts of Indian nations to preserve their sovereignty through various forms of contact, and how these strategies changed over time in response to shifting provocations or overtures by colonial actors.
+My current project, Contact Strategies: Independent Indians in the Brazilian Borderlands, examines the political choices of autonomous native groups in the interior of Brazil during the eighteenth century.
+Focusing on their interactions with Portuguese colonial society, this study explores the efforts of Indian nations to preserve their sovereignty through various forms of contact, and how these strategies changed over time.

-Amazonian Routes: The Making of Colonial Communities in Northern Brazil, 1750-1800 (under contract with Stanford University Press).
+- Amazonian Routes: Indigenous Mobility and Colonial Communities in Northern Brazil (forthcoming in Spring 2014 with Stanford University Press).

 - ACLS/SSRC/NEH International and Area Studies Fellowship (2013-2014)